 That is what it means to build a home away from home and to be brothers.
 We help one another or work together to accomplish amazing things.
 Then we celebrate our effort.
 Imagine if more college students could have that sense of support and love from friends during four-ish of the most essential years of their life.

 As Alumni Members

 If you work in Greek Life then consider this as it applies to your communication and programming.
 Show members and volunteers that you care about them when they walk into a meeting or an educational program.
 Celebrate what you’ve learned together as they depart, and follow up to make sure that they use whatever help you have to offer.

 It’s time to stop checking things off of a leadership checklist and pretend like we are doing a world of good.
 We should all divert our attention to developing rituals of care and celebration so that we may not simply become societies of ruthless rule enforcers.

 Reversal: (how can what I’m saying be wrong or taken too far?)

 Celebrations can be taken too far, like any good thing.
 The cause of many accidental fraternity deaths – whether that be due to alcohol poisoning, falls, overdoses, or whatever – are the result of a party gone awry.
 While I would encourage every chapter to celebrate, it is important to celebrate genuine accomplishments with an appropriate level of enthusiasm.

 Share a cheer and dinner after a successful intramural game.
 Take your “family” out to a shooting range (or whatever you think is fun) to celebrate a successful end of final exams.
 Give people dues discounts for great grades and throw a formal as a way of celebrating a year’s worth of accomplishments.

-Moments of celebration are the moments during which we are most susceptible to accidents – the types of things which land us in the news for cheering a tasteless cheer, wearing a tasteless garment, or worse, celebrating to the extent that we forget to care for the life and well-being of our brothers.
+Moments of celebration are the moments during which we are most susceptible to accidents – such as publication of a tasteless cheer, wearing a tasteless garment, or worse, celebrating to the extent that we forget to care for the life and well-being of our brothers.